Emerald Ash Borer

 - S-shaped larval galleries: As larvae feed under the bark they wind back and forth, creating galleries that are packed with frass (larva poop) and sawdust and follow a serpentine pattern.

 - Larvae: Larvae are cream-colored, slightly flattened and have pincher-like appendages at the end of their abdomen.
 By the time larvae are done growing they are 1 1/2 inches long.
 Larvae are found feeding beneath the bark.

 - Adults: Adult beetles are metallic green and about the size of one grain of cooked rice (3/8 - 1/2 inch long and 1/16 inch wide).
 Adults are flat on the back and rounded on their underside.

 As with most disease and insect damage, prevention is the best medicine.
 Systemic applications injected into the trunk of the tree have proven to be the most effective method of protecting individual, as well as stands of, high-value ash trees.
 At Organic Plant Care, we use an injectable azadirachtin-based insecticide created from extracts of Neem tree seeds.
 Systemic injection into the tree's vascular system allows the insecticide to quickly translocate throughout the tree.

 While there are several systemic insecticides approved to control EAB, azadirachtin is the most environmentally acceptable.
-It works by disrupting the insects' growth and molting ability, as well as significantly reducing egg laying and viability.
-Studies show that other products pose risk of harm to pollinators and aquatic and soil organisms, since it is expressed through pollen and still present in the leaves when they're shed in the fall.
+It works by disrupting the insects' growth and molting ability, as well as significantly reducing egg-laying and viability.
+Studies show that other products pose a risk of harm to pollinators and aquatic and soil organisms since it is expressed through pollen and still present in the leaves when they're shed in the fall.